taubman33/giffaw/README.md

 1. Familiarize yourself with the [docs](https://github.com/Giphy/GiphyAPI)
 	- Specifically, we will be using the [search endpoint](https://github.com/Giphy/GiphyAPI#search-endpoint)
-		- Also note the ever-important API Key situation (We will be using the [Public Beta API key](https://github.com/Giphy/GiphyAPI#public-beta-key))
+		- Also note the ever-important API Key situation Check out https://giphy.com/login and then Create an account and sign in (totally free!).
+To get your beta key, set up an app by clicking the Create App in the navbar
 2. Test the API out in your browser!
 	- Go to http://api.giphy.com/v1/gifs/search?q=cats&api_key=dc6zaTOxFJmzC.
 This is the API request for the search term `cats`.
 	- What do you see?
 It's a JSON Object!